joey3001/first-friday-project/README.md

 8. Once you are within the cloned directory, Enter the following command in the git bash command line to open the project html page in your default browser :

             start index.html

+#### To view the code in the VS Code text editor using commands in the Git Bash command line.
+These instructions are for the windows OS.

+1. Download VS Code at [this link] (https://code.visualstudio.com/)
+2. Accept the license agreement and proceed until you are given the option to "Select Additional Tasks."
+3. Make sure that "Add to PATH" is clicked, and then proceed.
+4. Once the installation is complete, go back to your Git Bash.
+5. Navigate to the project directory with the CD Command if needed.
+If you're following this guide step-by-step, you should already be there.
+6. Once you are within the project directory, enter the following command into the git bash command line to view the all of the projects code in VS Code :

+            code .

+#### To download a file containing the contents of this repository to a location of your choice, please follow these instructions.

+1. Use a web browser to go to the repository webpage at [this link](https://github.com/joey3001/
+2. Click on the green button labeled "code" towards the right side of the page's center.
+In the drop down menu that opens, click on the button labeled "Download Zip."
+3. Once your download is complete, open the zipped file.
+Click on the button labeled "Extract All" at the top of your file explorer.
+4. Choose the location in which you want to extract the files, and navigate to that location once this process is complete.
+5. Enter the "first-friday-project" directory and click on the index.html file to launch the project in your default web broswer.

 ## Known Bugs